Roasted Red Pepper Sauce

 I LOVE this sauce on those Crispy Smashed Potatoes I posted the other day:

-- What are some uses for roasted red pepper sauce?
-Drizzle on fish, toss with pasta, serve with chicken and lamb, drizzle a little bit on a fancy vegetable pizza, spread on a sandwich, dollop a spoonful onto your burger, etc. It’s extremely versatile.
+Drizzle on fish like Grilled Salmon, toss with pasta, serve with roasted Spatchcock Chicken or lamb, drizzle a little bit on a fancy vegetable pizza, spread on a sandwich, or dollop a spoonful onto your Turkey Burger.

-- Can you switch up the herbs?
-Yes, I also think parsley is great in place of the basil.
+Yes, parsley or oregano would both be great in place of the basil.

 Roasted Red Pepper Sauce